sph-huynh/handbook/docs/mixer-night.md

 If catching a train to the venue, the nearest train station is Southern Cross Station.
 After arriving, complete your journey by catching an 11, 12, 48 or 109 tram down Collins Street.

+*You will need to enter the venue via the Queen St entrance, which leads directly to the Lower Ground Level.

 If you plan on driving into the city, the nearest and most affordable carpark will be [300 Flinders Street](http://www.secureparking.com.au/car-parks/australia/vic/melbourne/Melbourne%20CBD/300-flinders-street).
 Parking is $10 flat fee - but you must park after 4pm and leave before 6am the next day.

 ## Schedule